noobping/ci/README.md

 ci --silent build
 ```

-Verbose and quiet/silent modes are passed to supported runner-owned commands, such as Git.
+`--quiet` hides normal informational output. `--silent` hides informational output and warnings, leaving errors visible.
+Verbose, quiet, and silent modes are passed to supported runner-owned commands, such as Git.
 User-authored `run:` scripts are left exactly as written.

 Configuration precedence is: